seanwhs/Web-Journey-Blueprint/README.md

 > “All of JavaScript before React.”

-That is rarely required.

-Modern React and Next.js applications rely on a focused subset of JavaScript and TypeScript concepts.
+But modern React applications rely on a **small, high-impact subset** of JavaScript and TypeScript.

-If you understand those well, you can already:
+If you understand these well, you can already:

 * read production React codebases
 * understand component architecture